khushk21/Backend/README.md

 mvn spring-boot:run
 ```

-# How to push the code
+# How to add any new code

 Go to the main folder, i.e, Backend.
 Wasteless is the folder with all the java code.